joamag/battlerust/README.md

 You can use [WebAssembly.sh](https://webassembly.sh) to play around with the [WASI](https://wasi.dev/) compliant [WASM](https://webassembly.org/) assembly and interact with this Web shell in the same way as you would in your normal OS shell.

+In alternative you can use the [Wasmtime](https://wasmtime.dev) WASM runtime to run the WASM binary in your local computer.

 ## Build Automation

 [![Build Status](https://github.com/joamag/battlerust/workflows/Main%20Workflow/badge.svg)](https://github.com/joamag/battlerust/actions)